-Field Description • DIGITAL PAGER (#.138) ASK DEVICE TYPE AT SIGN-ON (#200.05) This field controls whether Kernel should determine what kind of terminal you are using when you sign on.
-If this is set to DON'T ASK, Kernel assumes you are using the same kind of terminal you used the last time you signed on.
-This can cause problems if you are using a different kind of terminal (screen displays may not work properly), so this should normally be set to ASK.
+Field Description different kind of terminal (screen displays may not work properly), so this should normally be set to ASK.
 AUTO MENU (#200.06) This field determines whether, in the menu system, a list of items on the current menu is displayed with the menu prompt.
 Beginning users should usually set AUTO MENU to YES so that they can see menu items for each menu.
-Experienced users who are familiar with their menus may prefer to set this field to NO, which makes menu displays speedier, since individual items on each menu are not displayed.
+Experienced users who are familiar with their menus may prefer to set this field to NO , which makes menu displays speedier, since individual items on each menu are not displayed.
 TYPE-AHEAD (#200.09) This field controls whether characters you type faster than the system can process end up being processed or not.
-Normally you should set TYPE-AHEAD to YES, so that keystrokes you enter are not lost due to system slowness.
+Normally you should set TYPE-AHEAD to YES , so that keystrokes you enter are not lost due to system slowness.
 TEXT TERMINATOR (#31.2) The TEXT TERMINATOR is a setting used by VA FileMan's Line Editor.
 When you are using the Line Editor and are importing text from an external source, you may not want a blank line to indicate the end-of- file, which could prematurely terminate the text transfer.
 By default, the TEXT TERMINATOR in VA FileMan's Line Editor is the carriage return character (<enter></enter>).
-Setting this to another character string, like ZZ (something that will not be encountered in the target text) can permit downloading without interruption.
-If you change the setting of the TEXT TERMINATOR from the default of the carriage return character, you will need to remember your TEXT TERMINATOR when using the Line Editor; otherwise, you will be unable to exit the Line Editor.
+Setting this to another character string, like ZZ (something that is not encountered in the target text) can permit downloading without interruption.
+If you change the setting of the TEXT TERMINATOR from the default of the carriage return character, you need to remember your TEXT TERMINATOR when using the Line Editor; otherwise, you are unable to exit the Line Editor.
 REF: For more information on the TEXT TERMINATOR, see the VA FileMan User Manual.
 PREFERRED EDITOR (#31.3) Users can choose which text editor Kernel uses when you edit word- processing fields on the system.
 You can choose any editor defined on your system.
 NETWORK USERNAME (#501.1) Enter your network user name.
 This is the username that is used by the Windows Active Directory (AD).
 It allows VISN data extracts to link the VistA user with their network user name.
 Format: "VHA" + 3 character station ID + first 5 characters of last name + first character of first name For example, for user One Xuuser at Station ID 999, the network user name would be: VHA999XUUSEO Holders of the XUMGR security key can override this field.
-NOTE: This field was added to the NEW PERSON file (#200) with uly 1005 Kornol 25
+NOTE: This field was added to the NEW PERSON (#200) file with Kernel patch XU8.0514.
+ELECTRONIC SIGNATURE CODE (#20.4) Enter a new electronic signature code.
+This is a code (similar to a password) used to electronically sign documents within VistA.
+When you press Enter , the code is hidden for security purposes.

-Field Description

-Kernel Patch XU8.0514.

 VERIFY CODE (#7.2) Users can change their VERIFY CODE by answering YES to this field.
-First enter your current VERIFY CODE; then, enter a new VERIFY CODE.
-You will be asked to confirm the new VERIFY CODE by entering it a second time; if you confirm it, the new VERIFY CODE will take effect immediately.
+First enter your current VERIFY CODE; then, enter a new VERIFY

+Field Description CODE.
+You are asked to confirm the new VERIFY CODE by entering it a second time; if you confirm it, the new VERIFY CODE takes effect immediately.

-4.7 Display User Characteristics Option
+2.7 Display User Characteristics Option

-The Display User Characteristics option [XUUSERDISP], like Edit User Characteristics, is an option in the User's Toolbox menu.
-It prints out a description of many of the characteristics of your current computing environment, including some of the characteristics that can be set through the Edit User Characteristics option.
+The Display User Characteristics option [XUUSERDISP], like Edit User Characteristics option [XUSEREDITSELF], is an option in the User's Toolbox menu.
+It prints out a description of many of the characteristics of your current computing environment, including some of the characteristics that can be set through the Edit User Characteristics option [XUSEREDITSELF].

-Figure 9.
-Display User Characteristics option-Sample output and user dialogue
+Figure 9: Display User Characteristics Option-Sample Output and User Dialogue

 '''

+JOB: 541754169

 XUUSER,TWO (#9999) DEVICE: DEVICE: TELNET ($1: TNA730:)

-JOB: 541754169

 ENVIRONMENT

 ATTRIBUTES